On Maximal Subgroups of Free Idempotent Generated Semigroups: Outline of the method

+Since our semigroups consist of (pairs of) mappings and the $\GD$-class under consideration consists of (pairs of) constant mappings, the definition of singular squares can be conveniently recast as follows:

-So, every singular square yields a defining relation.
-In order to aid understanding of the forthcoming considerations, let us highlight the relations produced by certain distinguished types of singular squares.
-For example, a square $(1,i;1,j)\in \Sigma$ yields the relation $f_{11}^{-1}f_{1j}=f_{i1}^{-1}f_{ij}$, which, keeping in mind (\ref{eq12}), is equivalent to $f_{ij}=1$.
+\begin{sloppypar} To aid understanding of the forthcoming considerations, let us highlight the relations produced by certain distinguished types of singular squares.
+For example, a square $(1,i;1,j)\in \Sigma$ yields the relation $f_{11}^{-1}f_{1j}=f_{i1}^{-1}f_{ij}$, which, keeping in mind (\ref{liseq28}), is equivalent to $f_{ij}=1$.
 A singular square of the form $(1,i;j,l)$ yields the relation $f_{ij}=f_{il}$, while the square $(i,k;1,j)$ yields $f_{ij}=f_{kj}$.
-Let us call these three types the \emph{corner}, \emph{flush top} and \emph{flush left} squares, respectively.
+Let us call these three types the \emph{corner}, \emph{flush top} and \emph{flush left} squares, respectively. \end{sloppypar}

 One further type of square will be utilised: Suppose that $(i,k;j,l)\in\Sigma$ and that we already know that $f_{ij}=1$ (e.g. by virtue of a corner square involving $i$ and $j$).
-Then the relation (\ref{eq13}) becomes $f_{kj}f_{il}=f_{kl}$.
-Let us call this a $3/4$ square.
+Then the relation (\ref{liseq29}) becomes $f_{kj}f_{il}=f_{kl}$.
+Let us call this a \emph{$3/4$ square}.
 All four different types of singular squares are illustrated in Figure \ref{fig1}.